ECO 501 - Economics for Decision Makers

 ECO 502 - Quantitative Analysis for Managers

-This course satisfies the MBA background requirements for quantitative analysis and production management techniques.
-The course will cover descriptive statistics, inferential statistics and math models with business applications to analyze management and organizational problems.
-Specific topics include: measures of central tendency and variation, probability distributions, estimation, hypothesis testing, regression and correlation, decision theory, linear programming, transportation and assignment models, and inventory management and queuing theory models.
-Prerequisites: Math 175 or 141.
+This course satisfies the background requirements for quantitative analysis and techniques.
+The course will cover descriptive statistics, inferential statistics and models with business applications to analyze business problems.
+Specific topics include: measures of central tendency and variation, probability distributions, estimation, hypothesis testing, regression and correlation.

 ECO 518 - Thesis